1. Working as an IT Project Manager [NOC 0213]

 Some IT Project Managers are self employed working as consultants.

-In BC, the average annual salary for IT project managers is between $95,000 and $125,000.
+In BC, the annual median salary for IT project managers is $91,245.
 Senior project managers overseeing several projects at once may earn more.
-IT project manager incomes are affected by their level of education, certification, and experience, as well as by their employer and location.
+You income is affected by your level of education, certification, and experience, as well as by employer and location.

 Full-time project managers typically receive benefits in addition to a salary.
 These may include paid sick days and vacation time, dental coverage, and a retirement plan.